What is a Veterinary Technician?

 Where do Veterinary Technicians work?

 Veterinary technicians work in a variety of other exciting fields.

 Veterinary technicians provide the core of instructors at veterinary technician schools.
 They teach various courses, including anatomy and physiology, dentistry, radiology, pharmacology, medical mathematics, and nutrition.
 In addition, they teach the basic principles that students are required to learn by the AVMA (American Veterinary Medical Association).

 Technicians also serve as instructors at veterinary schools and teach continuing education for veterinary technicians and doctors.

-An unusual area of work for veterinary technicians also involves aquaculture.
+A unique area of work for veterinary technicians also involves aquaculture.
 Veterinary technicians in aquatics help veterinarians care for fish and marine mammals at aquariums and zoos.

 In addition, many biomedical research facilities that develop medical technology involve aquatics—a wonderful place to visit and see this sort of work is the Marine Biological Laboratory at Woods Hole, Massachusetts.
 Aquatics also involves aquaculture—where fish are grown as laboratory animals for food, provided for consumption in the United States, and exported to other countries (particularly countries suffering famine).

 They can also be specialized as laboratory animal veterinary technicians.
 In addition, they can teach, act as consultants (to veterinary clinics training new technicians, for example), or even run animal hospitals from humane societies or universities and private occupational veterinary teaching programs.
-Salary is based on experience and other credentials such as specialty designations.
+Salary is based on experience and other credentials, such as specialty designations.